natalialeites/natalialeites/README.md

 ### Hi, I'm Natalia! <img widht="45px" height ="45px" src="https://media.tenor.com/M-3dhXNRvWgAAAAi/peak-hi.gif"/>

 💻 I'm a student of systems analysis and development. </br>
-🚀 I have dedicated myself to studies focusing on Front-end, but always open to new experiences. </br>
+🚀 I have dedicated myself to studies focusing on Front-end </br>
 🔭 Looking for the first job opportunity in the technology field.</br>

 ##